Flexible work is here to stay, here’s how you can encourage work-life balance that will promote company culture.

 Companies that empower employees to have a healthy work-life balance understand that work is just one part of a fulfilling life.
 Spending time with family and friends and pursuing other activities outside of the office doesn’t take away from what an employee is able to contribute—in fact, it adds to it by boosting overall employee satisfaction and creativity.

 Many modern brands are recognizing the importance of work-life balance and taking swift action to support employees in a changed climate.
 Consider the home rental startup Getaway House, for instance, a company that rents out micro-cabins in the wilderness for small getaways from city life.
 Their business is built on promoting work-life balance—and company leaders certainly practice what they preach.
 On top of an already generous PTO package, employees get 12 “Getadays“ per year where they can disconnect from work and plug into what matters most.
-CEO Jon Staff found that letting his employees take more time off and unplug actually helped create a stronger company.
+CEO Jon Staff found that letting his employees take more time off and unplug actually helped create a stronger company environment.

 Six ways to encourage work-life balance

 To promote true work-life balance, companies must look beyond traditional benefits like health insurance and retirement plans.
 Though important, there are many other factors that contribute to a positive company culture and support healthy work-life balance.
 Here are a few ideas for boosting company culture in a hybrid climate:

 At home, employees may be clocking in from their bed, sofa, or kitchen table—blurring the line between living spaces and work spaces.
 As a result, work-life balance can suffer.
 To ensure a comfortable workspace, help employees furnish their home offices with desks, chairs, monitors, computer mouses, and reliable WiFi.
 Consider giving employees a stipend and letting them choose the products that best support their individual needs—whether that’s a high-end pair of noise-canceling headphones for a new parent, or a standing desk for the employee looking to take care of their posture.